 We use the services of “Google Ads Conversion” to draw attention to our attractive offers on external websites using advertising materials (“Google Ads”).
 We can determine how successful the individual advertising measures are in relation to the advertising campaign data.
 By doing so we are pursuing the interest of showing you advertising that is of interest to you, making our website more interesting for you, and achieving a fair calculation of advertising costs.

 These marketing materials are supplied by Google using “ad servers”.
 For this, we use ad server cookies, which allow specific success parameters, such as displaying the advertisements or user clicks, to be measured.
 If you access our website via a Google ad, Google Ads will store a cookie on your device.
-These cookies usually expire after 180 days and are not intended to identify you personally.
+These cookies expire after 540 days at the latest and are not intended to identify you personally.
 The following are usually stored by this cookie as measures:

 - Unique cookie ID;